-Most cases of meningitis are due to a bacterial or viral infection.
+Most cases of meningitis are due to a bacterial or viral infection, but it rarely may also be caused by certain cancers, injuries, parasites, or fungal spores in the environment.
+Bacterial meningitis can be life-threatening, but there are vaccines to prevent four of the five known types of bacterial meningitis.
 The infection may originate within the meninges (primary) or spread from an infection site located in another part of the body (secondary).

-Viral meningitis, also called aseptic meningitis, is the most common form of meningitis in the United States, according to the National Center for Biotechnology Information.
+Viral meningitis, also called aseptic meningitis, is the most common form of meningitis in the United States, according to the Centers for Disease Control and Prevention.
 It is usually mild to moderate in severity and will usually resolve without treatment (self-limited).

-Viral meningitis is most frequently caused by an enterovirus.
-Though enteroviruses are very common and the leading cause of viral meningitis, they usually cause no symptoms or illness in most cases.
+- Enteroviruses are the most common cause of viral meningitis.
+Though enteroviruses are very common, they usually cause no symptoms or illness in most cases.

 Less common causes include:

 - Herpes simplex virus (HSV)

 - Varicella-zoster virus (VZV)—the cause of chickenpox and shingles